alexdesiqueira/fcn_microct/README.md

 * **"245p1":**
     * wet: folder `rec20160327_160624_245p1_wet_1cm_cont_4097im_1500ex_17keV_23.h5`

 The first three numeric characters correspond to a material sample, and the last character correspond to different extrinsic factors, e.g. deformation.
-Despite being samples from similar materials, the reconstructed files presented several differences: different amount of ringing artifacts, intensity variation, noise, etc. Then, they are considered as different samples in our study.
+Despite being samples from similar materials, the reconstructed files presented several differences: different amount of ringing artifacts, intensity variation, noise, etc.

+A copy of the folder structure is given at the Appendix, at the end of this file.

 ## Preparing the PC to run the code locally